Diagnosis

 Preparing for your appointment

-If you're having difficulty with your vision, start by seeing an eye specialist (optometrist or ophthalmologist).
-To make the most of your time with your doctor, it's a good idea to prepare for your appointment.
+If you're having difficulty with your vision, start by seeing an eye doctor, also called an optometrist or ophthalmologist.
+To make the most of your time with your eye doctor, it's a good idea to prepare for your appointment.
 Here's some information to help you prepare.

 What you can do

-- List symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- List symptoms you're having, including any that may not seem related to the reason for which you scheduled the appointment.

-- Consider taking along a family member or a friend who drives.
-You may not want to drive yourself home if your pupils have been dilated for the exam.
-And your companion can help remember information provided during your appointment.
+- Consider taking along a family member or friend who drives.
+If your pupils are dilated for an exam, you will likely need someone else to drive you home.
+Your companion also can help remember information provided during your appointment.

-Preparing a list of questions can help you make the most of your time with your doctor.
-List your questions from most important to least important.
-For presbyopia, some basic questions to ask your doctor include:
+Preparing a list of questions can help you make the most of your time with your eye doctor.
+Some basic questions to ask regarding your vision include:

 - What's the most likely cause of my symptoms?

-- Do I need any tests other than a complete eye examination?
+- Do I need any tests other than a complete eye exam?

 - How often will I need eye exams?